MateuszKubuszok/SBTScalaMultiproject/README.md

  * `configureUnitTests`/`configureFunctionalTests`/`configureIntegrationTests` will add `unit:test`/`functional:test`/
    `integration:test` task to your module,
- * `dependsOnProjects(projects)` will set up both compile and test dependency (so tests will succeed only if module's own and it's dependency's tests will pass),
+ * `dependsOnProjects(projects)` will set up both compile and test dependency (so tests will succeed only if module's own and it's dependency's tests will pass, and in test code you could use some common code from your dependencies),
  * each of those commands will return project allowing normal `.settings(settings)` application.
 For individual settings one can also use `modules/name/build.sbt` individual per-module settings.